scalp42/site-iancooper/posts/print-a-pdf-from-c-sharp.md

 # Print a PDF From C#

-Recently, a colleague of mine was wondering how to print a PDF file to a specified print queue from a .NET application.
+Recently, a colleague of mine was wondering how to print a PDF file on the application server to a specified print queue from a .NET application for a LIMS implementation project.
+We could reasonably require the client to have Adobe Reader installed on the server, but other third-party libraries were out of the question.

 Some digging around produced [this document](http://partners.adobe.com/public/developer/en/acrobat/sdk/pdf/intro_to_sdk/DeveloperFAQ.pdf) which includes, on page 27, the command-line parameters to the Acrobat and Acrobat Reader executables.
 We use the `/t` parameter to send a document to a specified Windows printer queue, along with `/h` to start minimized